CitizensFoundation/policy-synth/README.md

 - [Figma Prototype Design](https://www.figma.com/file/ekIKXfT3tL8Ab7MoLSnjnN/Collective-Policy-Synth-V10)

 ## Prototype Design
 The first test run is entirely automated except for the problem statement provided by us.
-All sub problems, entities and solutions with pros & cons are generated using GPT-4 & GPT-3.5 using highly specilized agents.
+All sub problems, entities and solutions with pros & cons are generated using GPT-4 & GPT-3.5 running highly specilized agents.
 The context for solutions is obtained through curated web searches.
 This setup allows us to explore how human and AI-driven insights can work together to solve complex problems.

 We're also experimenting with genetic algorithms to foster a co-evolution of solutions between AI and citizens.
 We use large language models to implement random mutations and crossover, creating a vibrant and diverse pool of potential policy solutions.
 Fitness ranking is performed by both humans and AI, ensuring a balanced and robust evaluation of the generated options.